Communist Party of Bohemia and Moravia: Ideology

 Political scientist Maria Snegovaya wrote that "over the years, KSČM adopted a platform reminiscent of those used by populist right parties in other countries: protectionist on the economic dimension, Euroskeptic and nationalist on the sociocultural dimension".
 It rejects European integration as "capitalist" and "neoliberal", arguing that it is destructive to the living conditions of citizens and ignores social issues.
 KSČM is considered to be an anti-Western party, and opposes Czech membership of NATO on nationalist grounds, calling NATO "US- and Germany-dominated" and naming it, alongside the Lisbon Treaty, as "a threat to Czech state sovereignty that led to the exploitation of Czech interests by multinational capitalist forces".
 Party representatives also advocate for the legitimization of the Russian policy towards Ukraine, regarding Crimea as a Russian territory and opposing EU sanctions against Russia.
 In 2014, KSČM leader Vojtech Filip visited Russia, and party members served as election observers in the Donetsk People's Republic and the Luhansk People’s Republic.

 Regarding the Gaza War, the KSČM "strongly condemns the ongoing aggression of the State of Israel against Lebanon, which follows a year of brutal Israeli aggression in the Palestinian Gaza Strip."
 KSČM is considered "a staunch ally of China, both in domestic and international contexts."
 Since the 1990s, members of the party have been frequently visiting China on state-organized tours, and the KSČM also attended a conference on Chinese policies in Xinjiang organized by the Chinese Communist Party.
 The party criticizes the Czech government for its support of Taiwan and "aggressive and interventionist stance on China".
 It argues that the Czech Republic should instead recognize One China principle and also accuses 'US-funded NGOs' on shaping the Czech foreign policy.
 Along with Russia and China, KSČM also expressed support for Cuba, Venezuela, and Belarus.

 The party has been described as embracing "a socially conservative and nationalist platform in the democratic era".
 On the GAL-TAN (green/alternative/libertarian vs. traditional/authoritarian/nationalist) dimension used to measure sociocultural values, the KSČM is "a radical left party both in terms of its general positioning and economic stances, but characterised by holding traditional, authoritarian and nationalist (TAN) views."
 It was described as illiberal, and its sociocultural views are considered to be as TAN as the ones of KDU-ČSL.
 Jan Rovny of Sciences Po commented on the party: "Its socioeconomic program may be left-wing, but it is otherwise a nationalist, anti-immigrant, very conservative party."
-According to historian Stanislav Holubec, the party's newspaper Haló noviny publishes "nationalistic, Stalinist, authoritarian and homophobic items".
+According to historian Stanislav Holubec, the party's former newspaper Haló noviny published "nationalistic, Stalinist, authoritarian and homophobic items".